Frederick William Lehmann: Biography

 President William Howard Taft named Lehmann as United States Solicitor General in 1910.
 In the Supreme Court of the United States Lehmann established the right to tax corporation incomes.
 He considered national bank affiliates to be illegal.
-About Lehmann's oral arguments, Justice Oliver Wendell Holmes, Jr. told Felix Frankfurter that Lehmann was so persuasive "I don't dare decide against Lehmann.
+About Lehmann's oral arguments, Justice Oliver Wendell Holmes Jr. told Felix Frankfurter that Lehmann was so persuasive "I don't dare decide against Lehmann.
 You feel as though you're ruling against God."

 In 1912, he returned to practice law in St. Louis with his sons.

 In 1914, however, he and Justice Joseph Rucker Lamar represented the United States at the ABC Powers Conference in which Argentina, Brazil, and Chile mediated between the United States and Mexico on the Veracruz Incident.

 Cases in his private practice established the right of the Associated Press to news as intellectual property, he secured the Telephone Company's right to valuation on reproduction cost less depreciation, and he preserved the Coca-Cola Company's right to use "Coca" against a claim that it was fraudulent since actual cocaine had been removed from the drink formula.

 In 1918, he became counsel for the Railway Wage Commission.
-He supported the forced separation of investment banks, commercial banks and brokerages (a policy later implemented in the Glass–Steagall Act of 1933) quoting: "No man can serve two masters."
-(Matthew 6:2), alluding to an inherent conflict of interest: investment banks promote the sale of investments, even risky ones, but commercial banks have a duty to avoid risky investments.
+He supported the forced separation of investment banks, commercial banks and brokerages (a policy later implemented in the Glass–Steagall Act of 1933), quoting "No man can serve two masters" from Matthew 6:2, which alluded to an inherent conflict of interest where investment banks promote the sale of investments, even risky ones, but commercial banks have a duty to avoid risky investments.
 Lehmann also vigorously opposed Prohibition.

 Representing the U. S. government in the Supreme Court, he would "confess error", a practice in which the Solicitor General admits that the government has been wrong all along and just drops the case even when supported by a lower court's prior decision.
 Inscribed in the office rotunda of the Attorney General is Lehmann's famous saying, when a judge had remarked that he seemed to be supporting the opposing side: "The United States wins its point whenever justice is done its citizens in the courts."